Contact Us | Search

 Traveling to remote communities.
 Engaging the community school children. (photo courtesy of PI Donald Grant)

 This project addressed transmission and treatment of LF.
-The focus was on children and pregnant women who are impacted more severely by LF than any other group.
-Through determination of the age and sex distribution of LASV exposure we expect to be able to elucidate of risk factors for LASV infection we will identify points for interventions to effectively prevent LASV infection.
+The focus was on children and pregnant women who are more severely impacted by LF than any other group.
+Through determination of the age and sex distribution of LASV exposure, the team expected to identify major risk factors for LASV infection and subsequently points for interventions to effectively prevent LASV infection.

-The team carried out a point prevalence study in a group of 50 communities that differ according to exposure to LASV.
-These communities will consist of 20 endemic villages (from Kenema District), 15 emerging villages (from Tonkolili District), and 15 non-endemic villages (from Port Loko District).
-Over 11,000 samples from 20+ houises per village distributed among 5 age groups have been collected from these villages.
+The team carried out a point prevalence study on a group of 50 communities that differ according to exposure to LASV.
+These communities consisted of 20 endemic villages in the Kenema District, 15 emerging villages in the Tonkolili District, and 15 non-endemic villages in the Port Loko District.
+Over 11,000 samples from 20+ households per village distributed among 5 age groups were collected.
 Dried blood spots were used to perform Lassa-specific IgG by ELISA for the detection of past LASV exposure.
-This effort is ongoing with an interim analysis.
+This effort was ongoing as of the end of the project with an interim analysis.

 Health Cycle 1 Recipients